kosarev/tproc/README.md

 # Generation of non-text data

-We we already said, the value of a replacement field can be any expression.
+As we already said, the value of a replacement field can be any expression.
 If it evaluates to something callable, it is called and the returned value is considered as the field value.
 Then, if the value is a generator, it becomes the source of the value